ErdemOzgen/DevSecOps-Vault/README.md

 ## Supply chain specific tools

-The text highlights the vulnerability of supply chains to attacks and emphasizes the importance of libraries and continuous integration (CI) in ensuring the security of the final product.

 The use of libraries plays a significant role in the security of the final product, as libraries are a common target for attackers to inject malicious code.
 Therefore, it is crucial to carefully select and evaluate the libraries used in the supply chain to avoid any security loopholes.